gritsruslan/gritsruslan/README.md

 - Stack: .NET, C#, ASP.NET Core

 My name is Ruslan, I'm a .NET Developer specializing in C#.
 My tech stack includes ASP.NET Core, EF Core, Docker, and related technologies such as databases, tooling, libraries and frameworks.
-I'm also interested in computer networks, operation systems and AI technologies.
+I'm also interested in computer networks, operating systems and AI technologies.

 Currently I'm looking for an intership/first job in this area